 A student seeking enrollment in district elementary schools must register.
 All students enrolled in the district must comply with Oregon laws related to age, residence, health, attendance and immunizations.
-Age, immunization, tuition and other eligibility perquisites for admission as set forth in state law, Board policy and administrative regulations, may be required.
 Students who do not have a fixed place of residence in the district and those who become homeless may still attend school.